Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{Camera Condition}

-We further conduct experiments on the effects of camera condition on model performance to evaluate whether tactile readings could make up for degraded visual inputs.
+We further conduct experiments to examine the effects of camera conditions on model performance and evaluate whether tactile readings can compensate for degraded visual inputs.
 These results can be visualized in the bottom portion of \Cref{tab:ablation}.
-Under dimmed lighting conditions (80\% reduction), \method{} maintains a 100\% success rate, outperforming both OpenVLA-OFT and TactileConcat.
+Under dimmed lighting conditions (80\% reduction), \method{} maintains a 100\% success rate, outperforming both OpenVLA-OFT, TactileConcat and Cross-Attn.
 Additionally, our method achieves the lowest average maximum force and execution time.
 Under the second camera condition, a partially frozen stream (50\% frame updates), we notice a performance decrease for the vision-only baseline, whose success rate drops to 73.33\%.
 In contrast, \method{} again achieves 100\% success and maintains the lowest force and completion time of all baseline methods.
 Although TactileConcat achieves a higher percentage of direct insertions in this setting, it exerts a higher force magnitude and slower execution time relative to \method{}.
+For Cross-Attn, both camera conditions show decreased performance relative to other baselines as well as its performance on the regular circle-peg (3mm) task, demonstrating poor robustness to changes in camera condition.
 Overall, these results indicate that our approach improves robustness under visual degradation, allowing the policy to maintain performance when visual information is unreliable.